 After you’ve signed up for an account and verified it, we automatically create an organization and sandbox vault.

-Your organization is usually named after your company, you can control this via the Organization Settings page on the dashboard.
+Name your organization after your company, you can edit this in the Organization Settings page (navigate to this page through the header dropdown on the top right of your dashboard).
 Your first Vault will be called Test.
-You can use it to integrate VGS and protect your site Also first credentials will be created.
+You can use it to integrate VGS and protect your test site.
+Also, your first credentials will automatically be created for you.

 Securing your Inbound Connection¶

-Once you’ve created your vault you will land on an overview to start your integration.
+Once we’ve created your organization and vault, you will land on your vault overview page to start your integration.

 To begin, we will connect our inbound traffic.
 To connect add your host name to the text field.
 Once you’ve entered it click ‘Establish Connection’.